 Garden Ball Gallery

 As you can tell from what Karen shared, these garden balls are not quick and easy projects.
-Karen takes time to ensure the surface colour of the bowling balls fits the colour theme of the decorations, and, on the more-detailed pieces, meticulously places mini-bits and decorative fillers between the larger marbles and gems.
+Karen takes time to ensure the surface color of the bowling balls fits the color theme of the decorations, and, on the more-detailed pieces, meticulously places mini-bits and decorative fillers between the larger marbles and gems.

-I really enjoy the range of colours and styles.
+I really enjoy the range of colors and styles.

 A design like this one takes carefully planning and measuring to be sure the main marbles fit perfectly.

 This purple and green ball is an example of one of the more detailed, time-consuming garden art balls.
 Notice how Karen has carefully placed mini-bits and fillers in all of the sections.
 It’s not a quick project but the final product is well worth it.